-Adam Bly was a Visiting Senior Fellow with the STS Program.
+Adam Bly was a Visiting Senior Fellow with the STS Program from 2013-2015.
 With a unifying mission of modernizing science’s place in society, he created Seed, ScienceBlogs, and Visualizing.
-He is currently CEO of Seed Scientific, a global consultancy working to advance scientific thinking and data-driven decision-making in the commercial, public, and social sectors.
+He is currently CEO of Data and AI Startup (Stealth Mode).
 He was named a Young Global Leader by the World Economic Forum and is a recipient of the Golden Jubilee Medal from Queen Elizabeth II.
 He has lectured widely on the role of science in modern society, including at the: World Economic Forum in Davos, Royal Society, Chinese Ministry of Science and Technology, STS Forum, Academy of Sciences for the Developing World, National Academies of Science, National Science Board, U.S Department of State, U.S. House of Representatives, NIH, NASA, and Museum of Modern Art, as well as at universities including Harvard, MIT, and Peking.